jfinley6/rock-paper-scissors/README.md

 # Rock paper scissors with a simple UI.
-Player selects there hand and a winner is chosen.
+Player selects their hand and a winner is chosen.
 Keep choosing a hand until either the player or computer scores.
 At this point the game is over and you can then click the reset button to start over.